Skip to content

 • Place common parameters like temperature at the top level of LLMConfig

-• Use extra_body for provider-specific features like Grok's search parameters
+• Use extra_body for provider-specific features not covered by standard parameters

 3. Function Registration#